AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/salesforce-marketing-cloud.md

 >[!NOTE]
 >
 >The [!DNL Salesforce Marketing Cloud] source is in beta.
-See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.
+See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.